giovanniboscu/continuous-section-field/cuf/docs/csf_problem.md

 B_\tau(x)
 ```

-The adapter then uses the common longitudinal integration machinery:
+The adapter then projects this quantity onto the longitudinal finite-element shape functions using the common integration service:

 ```python
 longitudinal_integrator.integrate_linear(